rackerlabs/support-how-to/content/rackspace-email/find-dns-host.md

       DNS4.NAME-SERVICES.COM
       DNS5.NAME-SERVICES.COM

-  4. To find the company that owns the location of your DNS host (to access and edit your DNS records) you can google the entry found in “Name Server” from above.
+  4. To find the company that owns the location of your DNS host (in order to access and edit your DNS records) you can google the entry found in the “Name Server” field from above.

   5. If this search does not work, try contacting any company you pay for webhosting.
 Rackspace Cloud Office does offer DNS hosting but we do not offer website hosting.